xun-project/UltraNote-RPC-PHP/README.md

 # UltraNote-RPC-PHP
-UltraNote RPC PHP is a PHP wrapper for the UltraNote JSON-RPC interfaces.
+UltraNote RPC PHP is a PHP wrapper for the UltraNote Infinity JSON-RPC interfaces.
 ---

 1) [Install UltraNote RPC PHP](#install-UltraNote-rpc-php)